obsidian-html/obsidian-html.github.io/no_tabs/md/General Information/About ObsidianHtml.md

 > ObsidianHtml will write a folder to your html output named `obs.html`, if you have a directory in the root of your vault with the same name, there might be issues with the html output.

-## Words of thanks
-All credit to this site's design goes to Andy Matuschak.
-I basically [stole his design](https://notes.andymatuschak.org/Evergreen_notes) because I think it is perfect.

 ## Next up
-Take a look at all the [high level features](../MOCs/Features.md) that can be enabled/disabled, or read about all the [configuration options](../Configurations/Configuration%20Options.md).
+Take a look at all the [high level features](../Configurations/Features.md) that can be enabled/disabled, or read about all the [configuration options](../Configurations/Configuration%20Options.md).
 Or maybe jump directly to [Installation](../Instructions/Installation.md).